Thunderbolt (interface): Peripheral devices

-The first Thunderbolt peripheral devices appeared in retail stores only in late 2011, following Apple's release of its first Thunderbolt-equipped computer in early 2011 with MacBook Pro, with the relatively expensive Pegasus R4 (4-drive) and Pegasus R6 (6-drive) RAID enclosures by Promise Technology aimed at the prosumer and professional market, initially offering up to 12 TB of storage, later increased to 18 TB.
+The first Thunderbolt peripheral devices appeared in retail stores only in late 2011, following Apple's release of its first Thunderbolt-equipped computer in early 2011 with MacBook Pro, with the Pegasus R4 (4-drive) and Pegasus R6 (6-drive) RAID enclosures by Promise Technology aimed at the prosumer and professional market, initially offering up to 12 TB of storage, later increased to 32 TB in the Pegasus R8 (8-drive).
 Sales of these units were hurt by the 2011 floods in Thailand (who manufacture much of the world's supply of hard-drives) resulting in a cut to worldwide hard-drive production and a subsequent driving-up of storage costs, hence the retail price of these Promise units increased in response, contributing to a slower take-up of the devices.

 It also took some time for other storage manufacturers to release products: most were smaller devices aimed at the professional market, and focused on speed rather than high capacity.
 Many storage devices were under a terabyte in size, with some featuring SSDs for faster external-data access rather than standard hard-drives.

 Other companies have offered interface products that can route multiple older, usually slower, connections through a single Thunderbolt port.
-In July 2011, Apple released its Apple Thunderbolt Display, whose gigabit Ethernet and other older connector types made it the first hub of its type.
+In July 2011, Apple released its Apple Thunderbolt Display, whose Gigabit Ethernet and other older connector types made it the first hub of its type.
 Later, companies such as Belkin, CalDigit, Other World Computing, Matrox, StarTech, and Elgato have all released Thunderbolt docks.

 As of late 2012, few other storage devices with capacities of ten terabytes or more had appeared.
 Exceptions included Sonnet Technologies' highly priced professional units, and Drobo's four- and five-drive enclosures, the latter featuring their own BeyondRAID proprietary data-handling system.

 Backwards compatibility with non-Thunderbolt-equipped computers was a problem, as most storage devices featured only two Thunderbolt ports, for daisy-chaining up to six devices from each one.
 In mid-2012, LaCie, Drobo, and other device makers started to swap out one of the two Thunderbolt ports for a USB 3.0 connection on some of their low-to-mid end products.
 Later models had the USB 3.0 added in addition to the two Thunderbolt ports, including those from LaCie on their 2big range.